-Students must receive a grade of "C" or higher in all major courses and a 2.50 cumulative GPA during their first semester to continue in the pre-B.A.
+Freshman and sophomores who meet university and departmental standards must receive a grade of "C" or higher in all major courses and a 2.50 cumulative GPA during their first semester to continue in the B.A.
 Theater program.
 Students failing to meet these requirements will have one semester of departmental probation to receive a "C" or higher in major courses and raise their cumulative GPA to 2.50.
 Students failing to meet the above requirements by the end of the first year (two semesters) will be asked to seek advisement regarding other majors.